-Our overall diagnostic adequacy and diagnostic yield for EBUS-TBNA procedure has been 97.05% and 82.35% respectively.
-The current study yield is summarised in Table 2.
-On the basis of histopathology, granulomatous etiology (n=18 patients) and malignant etiology (n=9 patients) was diagnosed in a total of 27 patients.
-Based on clinical, radiological, and histopathological assessment, the most common diagnosis achieved was sarcoidosis (n=11), adenocarcinoma (n=4 patients), squamous cell carcinoma (n=1 patient), adenoid cystic carcinoma (n=1 patient), lymphoma (n=1 patient), undifferentiated malignancy (n=2 patients) and tuberculosis (n=-7 patients).
-The mean lymph node size sampled was 14.08 (+3.91) mm.
-Number of passes taken for EBUS-TBNA has been four passes for all patients.
-Number of cryobiopsy samples and intranodal forceps biopsy samples has been two each for all patients.
-Median size (range) of clot core sample, cryobiopsy sample and intranodal forceps biopsy were 26 mm (1-250), 16 mm (1-180) and 1 mm (1-60) respectively.
-Cryobiopsy and intranodal forceps biopsy were done from the same port as EBUS-TBNA in 27 (79.4%) patients, new port creation was required in 7(20.5%) patients while new port using electrocautery knife was done in 3(8.8%) patients.

-Average procedure time including patient preparation and observation was 50.6 minutes.
-Most common lymph node sampled was subcarinal in 27(79.4%) patients, while station 4L, 4R and 11R lymph nodes were sampled once each (2.9% each), and mediastinal masses were sampled four times.
+Based on clinical, radiological, and histopathological assessment, the most common diagnosis achieved was sarcoidosis (n=11), adenocarcinoma (n=4 patients), squamous cell carcinoma (n=1 patient), adenoid cystic carcinoma (n=1 patient), lymphoma (n=1 patient), undifferentiated malignancy (n=2 patients) and TB (n=7 patients).
+The mean lymph node size sampled was $14.08 (\pm 3.91)$ mm.
+The number of passes taken for EBUS-TBNA was 4 for all patients.
+The number of cryobiopsy samples and intranodal forceps biopsy samples was 2 each for all patients.
+The median size (range) of the clot core sample, cryobiopsy sample, and intranodal forceps biopsy was 26 mm (1-250), 16 mm (1-180), and 1 mm (1-60), respectively.
+Cryobiopsy and intranodal forceps biopsy were done from the same port as EBUS-TBNA in 27 (79.4%) patients, new port creation was required in 7 (20.5%), while new port using an electrocautery knife was done in 3 (8.8%) patients.
+The average procedure time including patient preparation and observation was 50.6 minutes.
+The most common lymph node sampled was subcarinal in 27 (79.4%) patients, while station 4L, 4R and 11R lymph nodes were sampled once each (2.9% each), and mediastinal masses were sampled 4 times.
 There were no major complications observed in any patient.